SOLVE-IT-DF/solve-it-applications-ai-review/README.md

 ## PDF from DFRWS EU 2025

-The details of the review can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it-applications-ai-review/releases) section as a PDF for now.
-This will shortly be updated with a code repo that auto-generates the output using the SOLVE-IT repo.
-This is superseded by the bibtex implementation (see below)
+The details of the review can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it-applications-ai-review/releases) section as a PDF.
+This is superseded by the bibtex implementation (see below).

 ## Bibtex implementation